build-trust/ockam-website/src/content/learn/guides/team/values_and_virtues_on_the_Ockam_Team.md

 I decided that this framework was the simplifying structure I was looking for; To connect Ockam’s Values with the best of proven management behaviors from iconic technology companies - including Intel & Google (OKRs), Amazon (Day One / Decisions), Salesforce (V2MOM), Gitlab & Hashicorp (Remote-First), Heroku (Maker Day) - and Ockam’s own innovations to build simple tools with a high performance team.

 I also recommend the following books for a deeper understanding of our culture and frameworks that we use everyday at Ockam: “The Score Takes Care of Itself” by Bill Walsh, "Growth Mindset" by Carol Dweck, and “Measure What Matters” by John Doerr.
+Our entire reading library of recommended books, blogs and videos can be found [here](https://www.ockam.io/learn/guides/team/reading_list/).

 *Matthew Gregory*